 A multitude of highways run through the Seattle area, including Interstate 90, Interstate 5, Interstate 405, Interstate 705, and SR 520, among others.
 Although these freeways offer great convenience to motorists, they also present significant dangers – in part because these highways serve as major thoroughfares for big-rig trucks passing through the area.

-According to the National Highway Traffic Safety Administration, big-rig trucks accidents account for nearly 10 percent of all traffic fatalities, despite the fact that they amount to only about three percent of all injury crashes.
+According to the National Highway Traffic Safety Administration, big-rig truck accidents account for nearly 10 percent of all traffic fatalities, despite the fact that they amount to only about three percent of all injury crashes.
 In other words, truck accidents are a lot more likely to kill someone than other types of road accidents.
 In 2012, nearly 4,000 people were killed in big rig truck accidents throughout the nation, while more than 100,000 people were injured.

 These grim statistics are not particularly surprising, at least when you consider that a truck can weigh up to 80,000 pounds.
 This much weight greatly increases stopping distances, thereby increasing the risk of an accident.
-Once a collision occurs, the momentum generated by such a heavy weight means that any accident that does occur is likely to be more serious than a collision with a smaller vehicle.
+Once a collision occurs, the momentum generated by such a heavyweight means that any accident that does occur is likely to be more serious than a collision with a smaller vehicle.
 A truck can throw an average automobile around like a rag doll.
 Our Seattle truck accident lawyer and our legal team will help you in your case.